- This event has passed.

 Juliet Garret performs Traffic Light

-Juliet GarrettJuliet Garrett writes honest, heartfelt, classic songs.
+Juliet Garrett writes honest, heartfelt, classic songs.
 Drawing influence from her musical heroes Joni Mitchell, Carole King, and Fleetwood Mac, she brings the tradition of 70’s formal songwriting into the modern day.
 Garrett has played across Europe in such venues as the Spiritual Bar in London, the Jazz Club in Torino Italy, and the Malmo Live Concert Hall in Sweden.
-In New York, she frequently appears at venues such as Rockwood Music Hall and the Mercury Lounge.
-Her debut EP, Make Believe, was just recorded in London and will be released this fall.
-Upcoming dates in the NY area include performances at the Stephen Talkhouse in Amagansett and at Annie O's Standard Showcase Series in Manhattan.
+In New York, she most recently performed at Annie O's Standard Sounds series.
+She also frequently performs at Rockwood Music Hall, Mercury Lounge, and Stephen Talkhouse.
+Her debut EP, Make Believe, was recently recorded in London and will be released this fall.